astonbitecode/owncloud-pi/Readme.md

 ## Installation

-1. Install docker from the package repository:
+1. Install docker from the package repository (eg. for Arch Linux):

 	`sudo pacman -S docker`